rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 Atomic volatile operations could be made part of the Atomic wrapper types.
-However, they cannot be just another atomic memory ordering, due to the fact that atomic ops take an `&self` (which is against the spirit of volatile as it is tagged with `dereferenceable` at the LLVM layer).
+However, they cannot be just another atomic memory ordering, due to the fact that atomic ops take an `&self`, which is against the spirit of volatile as it is tagged with `dereferenceable` at the LLVM layer.

 Instead, one would need to add more methods to atomic wrapper types, which take a pointer as a self-parameter.
-This API inconsistency was felt to be unnecessarily jarring to users, not to mention that potentially having a copy of each atomic memory operation with a `_volatile` prefix would reduce the readability of the `AtomicXyz` types' API documentation.
+This API inconsistency was felt to be unnecessarily jarring to users.

+In addition, one intent of this API is to be usable in places where even `Relaxed` ordering is not usable, while punting on the stabilization of weaker atomic orderings in the non-volatile case.
+This would mean adding one third "tier" of hardware atomics support (beyond `target_has_atomic_load_store` and `target_has_atomic`), which starts to feel a bit much.

-In addition, it is extremely common to want either all operations on a memory location to be volatile, or none of them.
+Finally, it is extremely common to want either all operations on a memory location to be volatile, or none of them.
 Providing separate wrapper types helps enforce this very common usage pattern at the API level.
+If a need for mixed volatile and non-volatile operations on a given memory location ever emerges, we could envision providing a new `VolatileXyz` method that casts from `NonNull<VolatileXyz>` to `&AtomicXyz`, with a warning to the user that doing so voids the warranty of no out-of-thin-air memory operations that normally comes attached to `VolatileXyz`.

 ## Self-type or not self-type
 [self-type]: #self-type

-Instead of using `arbitrary_self_types` to get `a.load(Ordering::Relaxed)` method syntax on pointer-like objects, one could instead provide the volatile operations as inherent methods, i.e. `VolatileU8::load(a, Ordering::Relaxed)`.
+As currently designed, this RFC uses `arbitrary_self_types` to give method-like semantics to a `NonNull` raw pointer.
+This seems necessary to get reasonable ergonomics with an atomics-like wrapper type approach.
+However, it could also be argued that a `VolatileXyz::store(ptr, data)` style of API would work well enough, and avoid coupling with unstable features.

-This has the advantage of avoiding coupling this feature to another unstable feature.
-But it has the drawback of being incredibly verbose.
-Typing the same volatile type name over and over again in a complex transaction would certainly get old and turn annoying quickly, and we don't want anger to distract low-level developers from the delicate task of implementing the kind of subtle algorithm that requires volatile operations.
+This would have the advantage of avoiding coupling this feature to another unstable feature.
+But it would have the drawback of being very verbose.
+Typing the same volatile type name over and over again in a complex transaction would certainly obscure the intent of the code, whereas code that requires use of volatile operations is often very subtle and benefits from being as readable as it gets.

 ## `NonNull<T>` vs `*mut T` vs `*const T` vs other
 [pointers]: #pointers